 I am sitting here on “ultrasound eve”, aka the night before my next scan.
 I always have a certain level of anxiety and excitement prior to these appointments.
 So far everything has checked out fine with this pregnancy, but it is not something I take for granted – EVER.
 This little life growing and kicking inside of me is truly a miracle, as is every baby.
 His continued growth and development here in the third trimester is just as important as it was in the first trimester, so I worry… and look forward to seeing him on the big screen tomorrow.

 A fellow heart mom, who is one of the biggest advocates for babies and educators of parents wrote a great blog post on Congenital Heart Defects.
-Kristine McCormick is keeping her baby Cora’s memory alive through her work and her blog at Cora’s Story.
+Kristine McCormick is keeping her baby Cora’s memory alive through her work.
 Kristine wrote “Reading about CHD is something every pregnant woman should take a few moments to do.
 Knowing the signs and symptoms and researching detection methods saves lives.”
-Please check out her post about Congenital Heart Defects .

 With Cora in mind, I wrote a letter to all my pregnant and to-be-pregnant friends.